 PAM searches for M representative medoids among the time series in the dataset.
-A medoid is defined as the time series whose average distance to all the other time series in a cluster is minimal.
-PAM's goal is to find M medoids such that the sum of the distances of the time series in the dataset to their closest medoid is minimized.
-The approach iterates over two steps: build and swap.
-In the build step, the medoids are determined from the current clusters, while in the swap step the time series are assigned to their closest medoid.
-This process is guaranteed to converge to a stable configuration of clusters and medoids.
-CLARA follows a similar approach to PAM, but finds the medoids over only a small sample of the time series (we have set the sample's size to 50).
-It repeats the sampling and clustering processes a prespecified number of times in order to minimize the sampling bias, and eventually selects the clustering results of minimal distance.
-At its turn, FCM is a soft clustering algorithm that, unlike PAM and CLARA (yet, similarly to MHMM), is not restricted to assigning each time series to one and one cluster only.
-Rather, it can assign it to multiple clusters by varying degrees of "fuzzy" (or soft) membership between 0 and 1 [31].
-The time series closer to the centers of the clusters have higher degrees of membership than those near the borders, and influence more the determination of the centers.
+A 316 medoid is defined as the time series whose average distance to all the other time series 317 in a cluster is minimal.
+PAM's goal is to find M medoids such that the sum of the 318 distances of the time series in the dataset to their closest medoid is minimized.
+The 319 approach iterates over two steps: build and swap.
+In the build step, the medoids are 320 determined from the current clusters, while in the swap step the time series are assigned 321 to their closest medoid.
+This process is guaranteed to converge to a stable configuration 322 of clusters and medoids.
+CLARA follows a similar approach to PAM, but finds the 323 medoids over only a small sample of the time series (we have set the sample's size to 50).
+324 It repeats the sampling and clustering processes a pre-specified number of times in order 325 to minimize the sampling bias, and eventually selects the clustering results of minimal 326 distance.
+At its turn, FCM is a soft clustering algorithm that, unlike PAM and CLARA 327 (yet, similarly to MHMM), is not restricted to assigning each time series to one and one 328 cluster only.
+Rather, it can assign it to multiple clusters by varying degrees of "fuzzy" 329 (or soft) membership between 0 and 1 [32].
+The time series closer to the centers of the 330 clusters have higher degrees of membership than those near the borders, and influence 331 more the determination of the centers.
+332

 The very notion of "good clustering" is relative and, ultimately, subjective.
-However, various quantitative indexes have found widespread use to measure the quality of clustering [33].
+However, various quantitative indexes have found widespread use to measure the quality of clustering [34].
 For this reason, in the rest of this section we use the silhouette and Dunn indexes to compare the four clustering algorithms (MHMM, PAM, CLARA, and FCM), showing that MHMM outperforms the other approaches over this task.
 Table 2 summarizes the results.

-With this technique, clusters 1, 2 and 3 have resulted, respectively, in 254, 267 and 267 members (roughly, 32%, 34% and 34% of the entire population).
-The size results in Table 2 shows that MHMM and FCM have been able to identify three uneven clusters (a "normal", a "less frequent" and a "rare" cases) whereas PAM and CLARA have partitioned the time series over clusters all of approximately the same size, which seems a priori undesirable.
+The size results in Table 2 show that MHMM and FCM have been able to identify three uneven clusters (a "normal", a "less frequent" and a "rare" cases) whereas PAM and CLARA have partitioned the time series over clusters all of approximately the same size, which seems a priori undesirable.
 In terms of mean silhouette index, MHMM and FCM have been significantly better than the other two methods, with MHMM (0.216) slightly above FCM (0.212).
 Eventually, MHMM has reported the highest Dunn index (0.019).
 Overall, MHMM has proved the most performing of the compared clustering methods.